-Chuck Miller is a trial attorney, mediator, and an arbitrator who specializes in complex business litigation matters.
+Chuck Miller is a mediator, arbitrator and trial attorney who specializes in complex business litigation matters.
 He also is one of the founding principals of the firm and founded its franchise practice group.
 Over his years of practice, he has worked with numerous high profile and highly respected attorneys, judges, and businesses throughout the country.

-Mr. Miller also acts as a neutral both for the Early Neutral Evaluation and Mediation Program.
-He has served as a neutral arbitrator, under the American Arbitration Association, in a number of matters, including wrongful termination of franchise, failure to renew franchise, breach of implied and express contract when franchisor acquires other brands, and misrepresentations or omissions in disclosure documents.
+Mr. Miller also acts as a neutral both for the Early Neutral Evaluation and Mediation Program for the federal court in San Francisco.
+He has served as a neutral arbitrator and chair on arbitrations administered by the American Arbitration Association in a number of matters, including wrongful termination of franchise, failure to renew franchise, breach of implied and express contract when franchisor acquires other brands, misrepresentations or omissions in franchise disclosure documents, and software failures.
 In addition to matters that can be arbitrated in one day, Mr. Miller has also been called and has handled multi-day, complex case arbitrations.

 Over the course of his career, Mr. Miller has handled legal matters including class actions and multi-district litigation in various state and federal courts.
 Known for his keen understanding of the franchise business and industry, Mr. Miller has handled a number of franchise and distribution cases and has been a featured speaker at the American Bar Association’s Forum on Franchise and programs of the International Franchise Association.
 He has published a number of articles on litigation and franchise issues and has been certified as a specialist in Franchise and Distribution Law by the State Bar of California Board of Legal Specialization.

 Represented a large auto manufacturer in a nationwide RICO class action claiming that auto allocations were made on the basis of bribes.
 In re American Honda Motor Co., Inc. Dealerships Relations Litigation (1996) 941 F.Supp.
 528.